kristinaabramoff/HeartDisease_ML_App/README.md

 - Evaluated on 230 instances, achieving a balanced performance with an overall accuracy of **89%**, and high precision and recall in detecting heart disease.

 ### XGBoost
-- Outperformed other models with an accuracy of **91%**.
-After feature selection, the model's performance slightly declined, but still showed strong predictive capabilities.
+- The XGBoost model achieved an accuracy of **91%**, outperforming other models.
+However, after dropping the two least important features, accuracy decreased slightly to **86%**.
+Due to this drop in performance, the decision was made to retain all features and use the full model, which consistently showed the best results.

 ### Neural Networks
 - Consisted of five hidden layers with decreasing nodes and sigmoid activation functions.
 The model achieved a final test set accuracy of **89%** after 100 epochs.